denizyuret/Knet.jl/docs/usage.md

 (100,0.9896,0.9998166666666667)
 elapsed time: 804.242212488 seconds (1080 MB allocated, 0.02% gc time in 49 pauses with 0 full sweep)
 ```
 OK, that's enough fiddling around.
 I hope this gave you enough to get your hands dirty.
 We are already among the better results on the [MNIST website](http://yann.lecun.com/exdb/mnist) in the "permutation invariant, no distortion" category.
-I am sure you can do better playing around with the learning rate, the momentum, adagrad and regularization, unit and layer types and counts etc.  But be careful, it is adictive :)
+I am sure you can do better playing around with the learning rate, the momentum, adagrad and regularization, unit and layer types and counts etc.  But be careful, it could become addictive :)